-An IAEA team was provided access to the Sahand mine on a May 5-6 visit to Iran.
+An IAEA team was provided access to the Saghand mine on a May 5-6 visit to Iran.

 Providing mutually agreed relevant information and managed access to the Ardakan concentration plant.

-An IAEA team was provided acces to the Ardakan plant on a May 6 visit to Iran.
+An IAEA team was provided access to the Ardakan plant on a May 6 visit to Iran.

 Submission of an updated Design Information Questionnaire (DIQ) for the IR-40 Reactor (Heavy Water Reactor at Arak).